 As a case manager, I know I can rely on the needed communication between myself and the ArtWorks staff to support each youth as they learn new skills and grow as individuals.
 Upon completion of a project I see youth demonstrate pride in what they have accomplished and the completed project that is now a part of the community in which they live.”

 The Base Crew provides paid year-round mentorship and training for teens who have completed the Mural Apprentice Program who wish to deepen their arts and design experience.
-This program is a pathway for youth to become future muralists, teaching artists, and leaders of Urban ArtWorks.
+This program is a pathway for youth to become future muralists, teaching artists, and arts leaders.

 • Group sessions guided by experienced Teaching Artists